MichaelLi1234/FRC427-Main-2024/src/main/java/frc/robot/subsystems/vision/FrontVision.md

 ## Description

-The FrontVision subsystem controls a Limelight camera for the 427 robot.
+The FrontVision subsystem controls a PhotonVision camera for the 427 robot.
 It record the gamepiece's (Notes) position and rotation and determines how far away it is to the robots intake.

 ## Connected Devices